 The book of Ruth reveals to us how people stayed strong in character and true to God during life's struggles.
-The time frame of its writing was sometime during the period of the judges (1375 - 1050 B.C.).
-Just like today's society, almost everybody in Israel lived to please themselves, not God (Judges 17:6, 21 - 25).
-But this does not mean there was not a small fragment of people who honored God and lived by faith.
+The time of its writing was sometime during the period of the Judges (1375 - 1050 B.C.).
+Much like people today, almost everybody in Israel lived to please themselves, not God (Judges 17:6, 21-25).
+However, this does not mean there was not a small fragment of people who honored God and lived by faith.
 Ruth and Naomi are profiles of faith in action.

-There had been a famine in the land.
+The book of Ruth takes place when the people had been experiencing a famine in the land.
 Naomi and her husband, Elimelech, along with their two sons had to move from Bethlehem to Moab, which was located east of the Dead Sea.
 The famine had to be severe for the family to move to a pagan nation like Moab.
 The Moabites were considered the enemies of Israel for failing to allow them passage through their land during the exodus from Egypt (Deut.
-23:3 - 4).
-They could not worship at the tabernacle as punishment for their actions.
+23:3-4).
+The Moabites could not worship at the tabernacle as punishment for their actions.

-Elimelech died, then ten years later Naomi's two sons died as well (v.3).
+Elimelech died, then ten years later Naomi's two sons died as well (v.
+3).
 Naomi and her two daughters-in-law were widows.
 Widows had little resources to care for themselves.
 They depended on others to be compassionate towards them.
 The husband's nearest relative was required to care for the widows (Deut.
-25:5 - 10).
-Naomi had no relatives in Moab.
-But she had heard about the goodness of God, who provided food for God's people in Judah (vs.6 - 7, Exo.
+25:5-10).
+Naomi had no relatives in Moab; nonetheless, she had heard about the goodness of God, who provided food for his people in Judah (vs. 6-7, Exo.
 4:31).

-Naomi decided to go back to Israel where she had family and the greatest probability for provisions.
-This was an act of faith.
-But Naomi urged her daughters-in-law to return to their mothers in Moab and remarry (vs.8 - 9).
+Naomi decided to return to Israel where she had family and the greatest probability for provisions which was an act of faith.
+Nevertheless, Naomi urged her daughters-in-law to return to their mothers in Moab and remarry (vs. 8-9).
 She had no other sons for them to marry.
 This action demonstrated Naomi's love for God and her daughters-in-law.
-Orpah went back to her family in Moab, but Ruth clung to her mother-in-law (v.14).
+Orpah went back to her family in Moab, but Ruth clung to her mother-in-law (v.
+14).

-Ruth decided to go with Naomi to Bethlehem (vs.16 - 18).
-She was deciding to give up the possibility of remarrying, having a family, and financial security to care for Naomi.
-"Without faith, it is impossible to please God for whoever would approach God must believe that God exists and that God rewards those who seek God" (Heb.
+Ruth decided to go with Naomi to Bethlehem (vs. 16-18).
+She made the decision to give up the possibility of remarrying, having a family, and financial security to care for Naomi.
+"Without faith, it is impossible to please God, for whoever would approach him must believe that he exists and that he rewards those who seek him" (Heb.
 11:6).
 Our faith in God will make us act courageously even during times of trials and suffering.
 Ruth's faith compelled her to act so Naomi would not suffer alone.
 It is so good to have someone who supports us through the difficulties of life.
 "Some friends play at friendship, but a true friend sticks closer than one's nearest kin" (Prov.
 18:24).

-God blessed Ruth and Naomi.
-The day they reached Bethlehem was the start of the barley harvest (v.22).
+As a result, God blessed Ruth and Naomi.
+The day they reached Bethlehem was the start of the barley harvest (v.
+22).

 God had ended the famine and now there would be an abundant harvest.
 The widows were able to glean the fields and eat all that was left for them.
-Ruth's decision to worship God, as well as live and die amongst God's people, is a testimony that it was planned so she could become a part of Jesus' lineage (Matt.
-1:5 - 6).
+Ruth's decision to worship God, as well as live and die amongst his people, is a testimony that it was planned so she could become a part of Jesus' lineage (Matt.
+1:5-6).